Tracing Back the Malicious Clients in Poisoning Attacks to Federated Learning: Preliminaries and Related Work

+\myparatight{Poisoning attacks to FL} Poisoning attacks aim to corrupt the training process so that the resulting global model is compromised.
+In \emph{targeted poisoning attacks}~\cite{bagdasaryan2020backdoor,wang2020attack}, the model misclassifies attacker-chosen inputs into a target label while maintaining overall accuracy.
+We refer to these simply as poisoning attacks.
+Some attacks use \emph{trigger-embedded} target inputs (i.e., backdoor attacks~\cite{baruch2019little,bagdasaryan2020backdoor}), where any input with a trigger is misclassified.
+Others use \emph{triggerless} target inputs~\cite{wang2020attack}, which are naturally occurring but mislabeled edge cases.
+In both cases, malicious clients manipulate their local data or model updates to implant the attack during training.
+Details are deferred to Appendix~\ref{app:poison_details}.

+\myparatight{Training-phase defenses} Most defenses aim to secure the training phase to prevent a poisoned global model.
+Some approaches improve the aggregation rule to tolerate malicious updates, e.g., Trimmed Mean, Median~\cite{yin2018byzantine}, FLTrust~\cite{cao2020fltrust}, and FLAME~\cite{nguyen2022flame}.
+Others~\cite{cao2021provably,cao2022flcert} offer provable guarantees by training multiple global models and using ensemble prediction.
+See Appendix~\ref{app:defense_details} for more details.
+Furthermore, some defenses focus on detection and recovery from attacks.
+FLDetector~\cite{zhang2022fldetector} detects clients with inconsistent model updates, and FedRecover~\cite{cao2023fedrecover} reconstructs a clean model without retraining from scratch.
-\myparatight{Limitations} These training-phase defenses suffer from a few key limitations.
-As a result, the learnt global model may still be poisoned as shown in our experiments and the poisoned global model is deployed for practical uses.
-In particular, robust FL methods are still vulnerable to poisoning attacks when the number of malicious clients is large or the clients' local training data is highly non-iid.
-Moreover, FLDetector fundamentally cannot detect data poisoning attacks, in which the malicious clients poison their local training data but follow the FL algorithm to compute the model updates.

-Our work assumes a poisoned global model is deployed, and given a misclassified target input detected after model deployment, our work aims to trace back the malicious clients that performed the poisoning attack.
+However, these training-phase defenses suffer from a few key limitations.
+Robust FL methods still struggle when malicious clients are numerous or client data is highly non-iid.
+Moreover, FLDetector cannot detect data poisoning attacks where malicious clients poison data but follow protocol.
+Consequently, a poisoned model may still be deployed.
+In our work, we assume a poisoned global model is already deployed.
+Given a misclassified target input detected post-deployment, our goal is to trace back the malicious clients responsible for the attack.